 If you’re carrying Christmas gifts in your hand baggage we suggest you leave them unwrapped wherever possible to avoid inconvenience and delay.
 Our teams will try to accommodate wrapped gifts but you may be asked to unwrap an item to allow our security teams to complete a search.
-Christmas presents are subject to all of the usual security restrictions so please ensure that you only bring items which are permitted, even if they are presents.
-Visit our security and baggage FAQs.
+Christmas presents are subject to all the usual security restrictions so please ensure you only bring items which are permitted, even if they are presents.

 There will be a reduced service during the festive period and only National Express coaches and taxis/minicabs will be running on Christmas Day.
-See our Christmas and New Year travel page.

 You'll find details of our Christmas events programme as soon as they're published — just check our Special Events page..